• Home

 Instructions

-• Steep two chai tea bags in 4 ounces hot water for five minutes.
-(You can use your Keurig to dispense the hot water.)
+• Steep two chai tea bags in 4 ounces of hot water for five minutes.

-• Make the espresso style K-Cup using the 4 ounce setting on your Keurig.
+• Make one shot of espresso with an espress machine.
+Or make an espresso-style K-Cup using the 4-ounce setting on your Keurig.
 (Or brew strong coffee.)

-• Put ice in a large cup, add the brewed tea, two tablespoons of espresso from the Keurig (or strong coffee or one shot if made in an espresso machine).
-Add whole milk and sugar.
+• Put ice in a large cup, add the brewed tea, two tablespoons of espresso, whole milk, and sugar.

 • Stir and enjoy.